delshadv/BioFIND-data-paper/README.md

 and download all scripts and function of this repository to the code directory.

-The code directory content is: preproc_beamform_ROI.m – includes all steps from reading raw FIFF file to ROI extraction. feature_extraction_test.m –  includes all steps from different features extraction to call an SVM classifier. participants-imputed.tsv - is participants.tsv file which missing values of covariates were imputed using the mean.
+The code directory content contains: preproc_beamform_ROI.m – includes all steps from reading raw FIFF file to ROI extraction. feature_extraction_test.m –  includes all steps from different features extraction to call an SVM classifier. participants-imputed.tsv - is participants.tsv file which missing values of covariates were imputed using the mean.